johnseth97/codex.nvim/README.md

-      toggle = nil, -- Keybind to toggle Codex window (Disabled by default, watch out for conflicts) quit = '<C-q>', -- Keybind to close the Codex window (default: Ctrl + q) },         -- Disable internal default keymap (<leader>cc -> :CodexToggle) border      = 'rounded',  -- Options: 'single', 'double', or 'rounded' width       = 0.8,        -- Width of the floating window (0.0 to 1.0) height      = 0.8,        -- Height of the floating window (0.0 to 1.0) model       = nil,        -- Optional: pass a string to use a specific model (e.g., 'o3-mini') autoinstall = true,       -- Automatically install the Codex CLI if not found },
+      toggle = nil, -- Keybind to toggle Codex window (Disabled by default, watch out for conflicts) quit = '<C-q>', -- Keybind to close the Codex window (default: Ctrl + q) },         -- Disable internal default keymap (<leader>cc -> :CodexToggle) border          = 'rounded', -- Options: 'single', 'double', or 'rounded' width           = 0.8,       -- Width of the floating window (0.0 to 1.0) height          = 0.8,       -- Height of the floating window (0.0 to 1.0) model           = nil,       -- Optional: pass a string to use a specific model (e.g., 'o3-mini') autoinstall     = true,      -- Automatically install the Codex CLI if not found start_in_insert = false,     -- Automatically enter insert mode on open },
 }```